ooojustin/ilgen-convert/README.md

 Convert .NET assembly code to dynamically invoked methods.

+This project was open sourced in January 2021 and is not actively being developed.

 ## notes

-* This project is in an early development phase.
 * Eventually, IL Emissions should be generated from encrypted string on runtime.

 ## authors